 What is Freddy Krueger’s origin?
-One of the great horror movie icons, few killers are as recognisable and entertaining as A Nightmare on Elm Street‘s Freddy Krueger.
+One of the great horror icons, few killers are as recognisable and entertaining as A Nightmare on Elm Street’s Freddy Krueger.
 At the very least, nobody else is as funny while they’re slicing and dicing their victims.

-Across nine monster movies and counting, Freddy has terrorised the dreams of many an inhabitant of Elm Street and quite a lot more besides.
+Across nine horror movies and counting, Freddy has terrorised the dreams of many an inhabitant of Elm Street and quite a lot more besides.
 Created by the legendary Wes Craven, he first slashed his way onto the silver screen in 1984 and has been keeping us awake ever since.
-Consistently played by Robert Englund, Freddy’s a distinct flavour of menace that few have come close to.
+Consistently played by Robert Englund, Freddy’s a distinct flavour of slasher movie menace that few have come close to.

 Not many fictitious murderers have been so relentless they manage to mash their franchise with another in order to see who’s the greatest on the big screen.
 That’s Freddy’s greatness.
-With quite a few entries behind him, you might be left pondering Freddy Krueger’s origin, and what he’s truly capable of.
+With quite a few entries behind him, you might be left pondering about Freddy Krueger’s origin is, and what he’s truly capable of.
 Well, we’re experts in nightmarish murderers here – something that really doesn’t sound good out loud – so we have everything you need to know about him right here, to allow you to sleep that bit easier.

-What is Freddy Krueger’s backstory?
+What is Freddy Krueger’s origin?

 The franchise has been mercifully concise on this timeline, fleshing out one relatively coherent, and quite horrendous, origin for the blade-fingered icon.
 In A Nightmare on Elm Street 3: Dream Warriors, it’s revealed that Freddy’s mother, Amanda Krueger, was a nun.